 \subsection{Agent Search with Estimator Feedback}

 Finally, we show that weak human supervision can be leveraged not only for evaluation but also as training signal for AI systems.
-We evaluate agentic flows under complementary-label signals on three benchmarks.
+We evaluate agentic methods under complementary-label signals on three benchmarks.
 GPQA serves as the most challenging setting in our study (Table~\ref{tab:estimator_results}); Math-MC focuses on reasoning ability; and Medical Abstracts best captures our practical scenario.
 Following \citet{hu2025automated}, we include \textsc{CoT}~\citep{NEURIPS2022_9d560961}, \textsc{CoT-SC}~\citep{wang2023selfconsistency}, Self-Refine~\citep{madaan2023selfrefine}, LLM Debate~\citep{du2023improving}, Step-back Abstraction~\citep{zheng2024take}, Quality-Diversity~\citep{lu2025intelligent}, and Role Assignment~\citep{xu2025expertpromptinginstructinglargelanguage} as manually designed baselines, and compare against ADAS~\citep{hu2025automated} and AFlow~\citep{zhang2025aflow}.
 We define the accuracy computed by $q$ as \emph{complementary accuracy} and apply Eq.~(\ref{eq:linear-transformation}) to obtain the \emph{transformed complementary accuracy}.
 For ADAS and AFlow, we follow the original protocol (see Appendix~\ref{app:auto-flow}), computing both complementary and transformed complementary accuracy on the validation set and reporting the better-performing variant.

 Figure~\ref{fig:agent_evolution} compares ADAS and AFlow against strong baselines on GPQA, Math-MC, and Medical Abstracts.
 Both agentic systems consistently outperform manually designed workflows once weak complementary-label signals are incorporated, demonstrating that weak human feedback can provide learning signal.
 While the choice of estimator (raw vs.\ transformed complementary accuracy) leads to different outcomes depending on task difficulty, the overall pattern remains robust: weak signals suffice to improve performance beyond established baselines, with additional variance analysis provided in Appendix~\ref{app:auto-result}.
+To further illustrate the resulting agentic system's behavior, we present a case study in Appendix~\ref{app:agent-case}.
 These findings reinforce the central theme of our study: humans' weak labels can provide a reliable and scalable supervisory channel for steering agentic AI systems.